Astonishing Law Firm Web Design Mistakes

 3. Overuse Of Law Stock Images

-So you website has pictures of people talking, the scales of justice and a beautifully laid gavel.
+So your law firm web design has pictures of people talking, the scales of justice and a beautifully laid gavel?

 Instead of over-used stock photos, replace them with your attorney brandishing your brand of justice in court, pictures of your firm meeting with clients (who gave their consent, of course), your attorneys on cases.
 Even include images of your firm office – make them feel connected to a real law firm – investing in taking these professional photos can set you ways apart from your competitors.
 Be unique.